skelly37/pyfram-telegram-bot/README.md

 ## Contribution
 Feel free to create issues, to make PRs, every kind of help is welcome here

+You can reach me and talk about this project on:
+- Telegram (preferred): @skelly37
+- Discord: skelly#3578

 ## License
 The code is and will be distributed under the permissive [MIT License](https://github.com/skelly37/pyfram-telegram-bot/blob/main/LICENSE)